teaching-data-science/intro2ml/chapters/chapter01.md

   </h2>
   <p class="index-module-chapter-desc-de526628">
   <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter01-06-basics-componentsoflearner"> Nearly all supervised learning algorithms can be described in terms of three components: 1) hypothesis space, 2) risk, and 3) optimization.
-This chapter gives you a precise overview of each of these components.</a>
+In this Section, we explain how these components work together.</a>
   </p>
 </section>